-4.1 Proponents
+5.1 Proponents

-Councils - rather than private proponents - usually make changes to LEPs to ensure that LEPs give effect to strategic plans.
+Councils, rather than private proponents, usually make changes to LEPs to ensure that LEPs give effect to strategic plans.
 The current rezoning request process means that Council is responsible in progressing a planning proposal, with costs covered by the private proponent.
-This means that the private proponent are not considered as the applicant.
+This means that the private proponent is not considered to be the applicant.

-The proposed approach in the discussion paper aims to recognize private proponents as applicants, as they are in the development application process.
+The proposed approach in the discussion paper aims to recognise private proponents as applicants, as they are in the development application process.
 These changes would result in the proponent being able to: